OsmanKAYI/full-stack-roadmap/linux/setup.necessary.features.on.linux.md

 - **bat**, is a cat command written in Rust programming language, comes with syntax highlighting, git integration, and works as is a drop-in cat command replacement.
 - **boxes** is a text filter which can draw any kind of box around its input text.
 Box design choices range from simple boxes to complex ASCII art.
 - **caffeine** prevents the desktop from becoming idle when an application is running full-screen.
 A desktop indicator ‘caffeine-indicator’ supplies a manual toggle, and the command ‘caffeinate’ can be used to prevent idleness for the duration of any command.
+- **curl** is a command line tool for transferring data from or to a server.
 - **figlet** is a a computer program that generates text banners, in a variety of typefaces, composed of letters made up of conglomerations of smaller ASCII characters.
 - **gnome Tweak Tool** is software that allows us to change the general appearance and behavior of components in the Gnome Desktop Environment.
 - **gpustat** is a GPU monitoring tool, capable of displaying a multitude of information from multiple GPU nodes on one page.